 - 1 tablespoon water

-- Press the sauté button, add the oil and allow it to heat up for a minute.
+- On a 6 qt Instant Pot, press the sauté button, add the oil and allow it to heat up for a minute.
 Once it’s hot, add the mustard seeds.
 When the mustard seeds begin to pop, add the ginger, stir, then add the cabbage and peas.
 Sprinkle the spices on top, add the water and give everything a good mix.